Kate Middleton, No Meeting With Angelina, Skips Royal Events, Preparing For Move

 “…the Historic Royal Palaces have applied to build a mega-basement on the grounds of KP.
 The basement, which would be a two-floor addition to the property’s current Orangery, would be partly used to accommodate the Duke and Duchess’s staff, as well as some ceremonial garments.
 However, additions such as this, which have been dubbed “iceberg basements,” were banned by the Kensington and Chelsea Council a few years ago. “

-It’s said it will be a rather full household when all is complete seeing as Prince Harry already resides on the grounds and Princess Eugenie is said to be calling the estate home in the near future as well.
+It’s said it will be a rather full household when all is complete, seeing as Prince Harry already resides on the grounds and Princess Eugenie is said to be calling the estate home in the near future as well.
 Kate and William are said to be moving for the purpose of taking on more royal duties as the queen ages.